A Fiber Reinforced Concrete Testing Primer for Ready Mix Professionals (Part 1)

 In determining the properties of hardened Fiber Reinforced Concrete (FRC) as well as Fiber Reinforced Shotcrete (FRS), attention to accuracy is paramount.
 It’s imperative to review both these and the following FRS-specific notes prior to sampling and fabricating FRC/FRS test specimens.

 - One of the concerns with the three-dimensional/randomly distributed fibers in the concrete is that modifications in the orientation of the fibers may occur when the FRC/FRS is placed and consolidated in the mold.
 The FRC industry now considers it very critical how the FRC is placed in both the cylinder and beam molds.
-New thinking has brought a major modification to the standard practice in filling both cylinder and beam molds.
-The concern is specific to fiber orientation; by using standard cylinder and beam fabrication for plain concrete the fiber orientation in the concrete can be reoriented.
+New thinking has brought a major modification to the standard practice of filling both cylinder and beam molds.
+The concern is specific to fiber orientation; by using the standard cylinder and beam fabrication for plain concrete the fiber orientation in the concrete can be reoriented.
 Thus the fabrication of FRC test specimens requires a single introduction of the FRC to the mold with no multiple layers or the use of a rod to compact the FRC.

 Modifying the fibers’ orientation can result in test results that are not representative of the parent FRC sampled.
 Thus the cylinders and/or beams fabricated could produce results that do not meet the required specifications

-ASTM, ACI and FRCA have eliminated one of the major culprits by discontinuing the use of the tamping rod to internally consolidate the FRC.
+ASTM, ACI, and FRCA have eliminated one of the major culprits by discontinuing the use of the tamping rod to internally consolidate the FRC.
 ACI Committee 544 states that beams and cylinders shall be consolidated with external energy, like a rubber mallet or vibrating table.
 Here’s the wording:

 For concrete cylinders: Place fiber reinforced concrete in the mold and use the standard rubber mallet or another comparable instrument to strike the exterior of the mold to consolidate the concrete.
 A vibrating table may also be used to consolidate the FRC.
 The reasoning behind this amendment focused on consolidating the concrete is to ensure that the “natural” fiber orientation is not modified in the cross-section, which could potentially alter the test results.